coracle-social/how-to-nostr/book.md

 This all makes sense, but it has a major downside — it couples kind numbers with behavior, regardless of what spec the kind is defined by.
 You might think this is fine because specs can just choose a kind that is in the correct range.
 And that's mostly true, except that these retention/replacement policies are really orthogonal to the data type represented by the kind.
 It's entirely possible to conceive of multiple follow lists, or a replaceable microblogging event.

 This behavior really should have belonged in behavior tags, which would allow users to select retention behavior for any event regardless of content type.
-In fact, we have an `expiration` tag, which is a superset of kind `2XXXX` ephemeral event functionality.
-That entire kind range is essentially useless now.
+In fact, we have an `expiration` tag, which is a superset of kind `2XXXX` ephemeral event functionality, making that entire kind range essentially redundant.
 Similarly, any event could be made replaceable by adding a `d` tag (set to an empty string, if regular replaceable functionality is desired).

 But I digress.
 We might get these extensions in the future, but for now we have to work with the limitations of kind ranges.
 My point is, when you're defining new event types, you should have a slight bias towards regular, non-replaceable events because they don't break referential transparency.

 ## Deleting Events

 One final bit of behavior that's worth mentioning in this context is deletion requests.
-These are kind `5` events that can either `e` tag an event's ID or `a` tag an event's address.
-Relays receiving a kind `5` event are expected to delete all matching events — provided the author is the same.
+These are `kind 5`events that can either `e` tag an event's ID or `a` tag an event's address.
+Relays receiving a `kind 5` event are expected to delete all matching events — provided the author is the same.

 It's important that these be considered deletion *requests*, not actual deletions.
 Relays are not obligated to honor the request (although in practice many do).